mayankdutta/programming_basics/Prototype Model.md

 throwaway prototypes are not intended to evolve into the final product design but are instead created solely for testing a single idea or answering individual questions.

 Evolutionary app prototyping (*or incremental app prototyping*) is the process of creating a prototype for an app that is intended as the first iteration of the final product which can then be updated and adapted as the design project matures.

+**Evolutionary** is a robust prototype, that is constantly refined to represent a product change, future product. tend to be an expensive investment that are common in domains such as automotive industry that require products to be extremely refined before they hit the market.

+**Throwaway prototype** is a cheap, fast prototype designed to model an idea or feature.
+They are commonly used in early phases of design when a *large number of ideas are still considered*.